apache/iotdb/docs/Development.md

 ### Contributing by Helping Other Users

-Since IoTDB always attracts new users, it would be great appreciate if you can help them by answering questions on the dev@iotdb.apache.org mail list.
+Since IoTDB always attracts new users, it would be great if you can help them by answering questions on the dev@iotdb.apache.org mail list.
 We regard it as a valuable contribution.
 Also, the more questions you answer, the more poeple know you.
-Popularity is one of the necessary conditions to be become a committer.
+Popularity is one of the necessary conditions to be a committer.

-Contributors should subscribe to our mail list to catch up the lates progress.
+Contributors should subscribe to our mail list to catch up the latest progress.

 ### Contributing by Testing Releases

-IoTDB's new release is visable to everyone, members of community can vote to accpect these releases on the dev@iotdb.apache.org mailing list.
+IoTDB's new release is visible to everyone, members of community can vote to accept these releases on the dev@iotdb.apache.org mailing list.
 Users of IoTDB will be invited to try out on their workloads and provide feedback on any performance or correctness issues found in the newer release.

 ### Contributing by Reviewing Changes

-Changes to IoTDB source codes are made through Github pull request, anyone can review and comment on these changes.
+Changes to IoTDB source codes are made through Github pull request.
+Anyone can review and comment on these changes.
 Reviewing others' pull requests can help you comprehend how a bug is fixed or a new feature is added.
-Besides, Learning directly from source codes will give you a deeper understanding of how IoTDB system works and where its bottlenecks lie.
-You can help by reviewing the changes and asking questions or pointing out issues.
+Besides, Learning directly from source code will give you a deeper understanding of how IoTDB system works and where its bottlenecks lie.
+You can help by reviewing the changes, asking questions and pointing out issues.

 ### Contributing by Documentation Changes